arkrow/PyMusicLooper/README.md

  tag                 Adds metadata tags of loop points to a copy of the input audio file(s)
 ```

-Note: further help can be found in each subcommand's help message (e.g. `pymusiclooper export --help`)
+Note: further help can be found in each subcommand's help message (e.g. `pymusiclooper export-loop-points --help`)

 PyMusicLooper will find the best loop point it can detect, and will then, depending on the chosen command:

-(a) play the song on repeat using the best discovered loop point;
+(a) play an audio track on repeat using the best discovered loop point;

-(b) export intro/loop/outro sections of the song (currently outputs as WAV-only; however you may convert them with [ffmpeg](https://ffmpeg.org/), [Audacity](https://www.audacityteam.org/), etc.);
+(b) export an audio track into intro/loop/outro sections (currently outputs as WAV-only; however you may convert them with [ffmpeg](https://ffmpeg.org/), [Audacity](https://www.audacityteam.org/), etc.);

 (c) export the loop points (in samples) to the terminal directly or to a text file compatible with [LoopingAudioConverter](https://github.com/libertyernie/LoopingAudioConverter/), which you can use for audio loops in custom theme creation, game engine audio loops, etc.